-U.S. Edges Toward New Cold-War Era with China -2-
+U.S. Edges Toward New Cold-War Era With China -2-

 Mr. Pence has criticized some of the related projects in the program, saying they leave nations buried in debt.
 "We seek a relationship grounded in fairness, reciprocity, and respect for sovereignty," he said in his speech last week.
 "And we have taken strong and swift action to achieve that goal."

-Write to Michael C. Bender at Mike.Bender@wsj.com, Gordon Lubold at Gordon.Lubold@wsj.com and Jeremy Page at jeremy.page@wsj.com
+Write to Michael C. Bender at Mike.Bender@wsj.com, Gordon Lubold at Gordon.Lubold@wsj.com, Kate O'Keeffe at kathryn.okeeffe@wsj.com and Jeremy Page at jeremy.page@wsj.com